duplxey/postgres-post/README.md

 #### Create Next App

 The easiest way to bootstrap a Next.js app is via [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app) utility.
-To use it open the terminal and run the following command:
+To use it, open the terminal and run the following command:

 ```sh
 $ npx create-next-app@latest back4app-postgres